hirshad494/Dev_AI/README.md

 - **Axios**: A promise-based HTTP client for the browser and Node.js to make HTTP requests.
 - **Nodemon**: A tool that helps develop Node.js based applications by automatically restarting the node application when file changes are detected.
 - **CORS**: Middleware to enable Cross-Origin Resource Sharing, allowing your application to handle requests from different origins.
+- **Vanilla JavaScript**: Used to handle frontend logic and interactions.

 ## Getting Started